 GRIEF SHARE SUPPORT GROUP

-Beginning on Monday, May 2, First Presbyterian Church will be hosting a Grief Share Support Group.
-All are welcome to meet in the church lounge from 2:00 to 3:30 p.m.
-The group plans to meet for 13 consecutive Mondays.
+First Presbyterian Church will be hosting a Grief Share Support Group.
+All are welcome to meet in the church lounge from 2:00 to 3:30 p.m during scheduled cycles.
+Each cycle meets for 13 consecutive Mondays.

 People grieve differently, and FPC’s grief support group will offer support and connection that comes from being with people who have also recently experienced a loss.
 The group will provide emotional support, validation, and education about grief.

 If you have questions, contact the church office (641-684-5465).

 The Sunday Afternoon Book Club meets at 2:00 p.m. on the second Sunday of each month in the lounge at the church.
 This year’s theme is “humor”.
 Everyone is welcome to attend.
 Meeting times and books selected for the remainder of 2022 include:

 March 13 “One for the Money” by Janet Evanovich